 Even if you have attended a prior workshop offered by AvWxWorkshops.com, you won't want to miss this one.
-Weather Essentials for Pilots contains all new material that includes a full day of integrating weather guidance using real preflight planning scenarios.
+Weather Essentials for Pilots teaches you how to use the weather planning guidance found on the Internet Wx Brief Roadmap.
 The focus will be on preflight analysis and learning how to minimize your exposure to adverse weather while gaining the most utility from your aircraft.
 The workshop will be organized loosely into two parts.
-Training on Saturday will introduce you to dozens of new weather products that provide the very highest temporal and spatial resolution available for preflight planning.
-You will also learn the limitations of many of the weather products that pilots use every day.
-Training on Sunday is presented through the use of preflight planning scenarios using pertinent weather data archived within the Internet Wx Brief Roadmap.
-If you are not a member of AvWxWorkshops.com or your membership has expired, you will be given a temporary guest Wx Brief account to use while you are attending the workshop.
+Training on Saturday will introduce you to the essential weather guidance.
+The training on Sunday will teach you how to integrate this data using various scenarios using the archives found in the Internet Wx Brief Roadmap.
 Lastly, this two-day workshop is accepted as part of the FAASafety.gov Wings Program.

 For more information about this workshop, please read this overview and review the workshop FAQs prior to registering.